 Dyskeratosis Congenita in Children

-What is dyskeratosis congenita?
+What is dyskeratosis congenita in children?

 It affects the skin and nails.
 In its most severe form, it causes bone marrow failure.

 Dyskeratosis congenita is a very rare condition.

-What causes dyskeratosis congenita?
+What causes dyskeratosis congenita in a child?

 defect.
 It is present at birth.
 But symptoms may not appear until later in life.

 any symptoms or complications.
 They may still pass the defect to children or grandchildren,

 Others get the gene defect without having a parent who has either symptoms or the

-What are the symptoms of dyskeratosis congenita?
+What are the symptoms of dyskeratosis congenita in a child?

 can affect nearly any part of the body.
-It most often it involves cells that reproduce
+It most often involves cells that reproduce

 Your child may have:

-Nail abnormalities.
+- Nail abnormalities.
 It often causes the fingernails and toenails to grow poorly and fall off.
 They may

-Skin abnormalities.
-The condition causes unusual changes in the skin color.
+- Skin abnormalities.
+The condition causes unusual changes in skin color.
 It also causes a distinct lace-like

-Patches in the mouth.
+- Patches in the mouth.
 Called oral leukoplakia, these thick, white patches often form inside the mouth.

 Dyskeratosis congenita also often causes premature graying and hair loss.

-How is dyskeratosis congenita treated?
+How is dyskeratosis congenita diagnosed in a child?

 Your child's provider will refer you to a hematologist.
 This is a specialist in blood

 There is no known cure for the condition.
 Watching your child for signs and symptoms

-What are the complications of dyskeratosis congenita?
+What are the complications of dyskeratosis congenita in a child?

 There are many serious complications including:

-- Myelodysplastic syndrome.
-A condition in which young blood cells show abnormal growth.
+- Myelodysplastic syndrome, a condition in which young blood cells show abnormal growth.